In this post, we discuss RSPO sustainability certifications for palm oil.

 Are there other options?

 Given the problems and limitations described above, we choose not to use palm oil in our products.
-However, for companies that want to use palm oil and don’t need massive amounts of it, there’s another option:
+However, for companies that want to use palm oil and don’t need massive amounts of it, Palm Done Right might be worth looking at:

 Palm Done Right was founded in 2008 by Natural Habitats to provide organic, Fair-Trade, socially and environmentally responsible palm oil.
 Palm Done Right works with more than 100 small farmers in Ecuador (average size farm of 30 hectares) and with 1400 small farmers in Sierra Leone (average farm size of 3 hectares).
 Although their work is important, compared to the plantation sizes of up to 20,000 hectares in Indonesia and Malaysia where 86% of global palm oil is produced (IDDRI, 2017), Palm Done Right produces a tiny fraction of the global palm oil supply.
 To stop palm oil-based deforestation, we need strong sustainability standards among the larger palm oil producers.
 To get there, we need the large consumer companies (e.g., Utz, Unilever, Pepsi) to demand true and meaningful sustainability.
 And we need consumers to step up and start voting loudly for the planet with their dollars.